calebjedhugo/demoProject/README.md

 You will need to set up your own Mongo DB cluster.

-After this is complete, type "npm run dev" to start both the node server to run the server-side code, and the react server.
+After this is complete, go back to the root folder type "npm run dev" to start both the node server to run the server-side code, and the react server.

 Please contact me at calebjedhugo@gmail.com with any questions or opportunities.